- Parts Of A Resume

 PROFESSIONAL SUMMARY

-Associate accountant with a broad base of skills and experiences.
-Ability to work independently or on a team.
-Seeking entry-level position with room for future advancement.GENERAL SKILLS
+Associate accountant with diverse skills and experience.
+Strong ability to work independently or collaboratively.
+Seeking entry-level position with growth potential.GENERAL SKILLS

 - Month-end reporting